 My own country of England and the United Kingdom for example has had a magnificent run of world class cultural and sporting events over the last 18 months, and I have been lucky to be able to see and experience some of it.
 With the London 2012 Olympics and Paralympics, the Royal wedding and the Diamond Jubilee just for starters, England has been a non stop celebration over 2012 and 2013, and the Visit Britain campaign has been in full swing, promoting our rich natural history and heritage.

-This in part has led to a huge rise in people choosing to stay at home for their holidays instead.
+All of these reasons have led to a huge rise in people choosing to stay at home for their holidays instead.
 That is if the statistics from the travel companies are to be believed of course.
-I don’t mean that annoyingly persistent part of the new travel lexicon, – the staycation – that some braniac at an advertising firm thought of, I mean actually having a real holiday, a series of days out or a real weekend or week or so away in your own country.
+I don’t just mean people taking that annoyingly persistent part of the new travel lexicon, – the staycation – that some braniac at an advertising firm thought of, I mean actually having a real holiday, a series of days out or a real weekend or week or so away in your own country.

 Of course it isn’t as easy as that in Western society.
 Britain is still one of the most expensive countries in the world, with extremely high accommodation, transport and general costs.
 It has been a long held truth in the UK that it is actually often considerably cheaper to fly abroad than it is to have a day out!
 A recent day trip to a local zoo cost close to £100 GBP with transport, admission fees, food and everything else!
 I could have a week in Thailand for that!
 Minus the cost of getting there of course.
 The same is true for any Western developed country, Europe, the USA, Australia, wherever you are from it is hard to deny that we live in expensive countries.
 That is one of the reasons backpacking to places like South East Asia, Africa or South and Central America has been so attractive to many of us for a long time.